Wake Forest vs. NC State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- NC State and its opponents have not yet combined to score more than 66.5 points in a game this season.
+- NC State's games have yet to go over 66.5 points this season.

-- Saturday's total is 9.3 points lower than the two team's combined 75.8 points per game average.
+- The combined points per game average of the two teams, 75.8, is 9.3 points above Saturday's over/under.

-- The 43.7 combined points per game that these two squads have allowed this season are 22.8 fewer than the 66.5 over/under in this contest.
+- This contest's over/under is 22.8 points greater than the 43.7 these two squads combine to surrender per game this season.

 - The Demon Deacons and their opponents score an average of 64.6 points per game, 1.9 fewer than Saturday's total.